iTwin/itwinjs-core/docs/presentation/hierarchies/RootNodeRule.md

 ### Attribute: `onlyIfNotHandled`

-Tells the library that the rule should only be handled if no other rule of the same `ruleType` was handled previously (based on rule priorities and definition order).
-This allows adding fallback rules which can be overriden by higher-priority rules.
+When `true`, the rule takes effect only when all other root node rules with higher priority are ruled out.
+This attribute is most useful for defining fallback rules.

 |                   |           |
 | ----------------- | --------- |